NARF Board of Directors and Executive Director John Echohawk, November 2024

-During the formation of the Native American Rights Fund, a governing board was assembled composed of Indian leaders from across the country—wise and distinguished people who were respected by Indians nationwide.
+During the formation of the Native American Rights Fund, a governing board was assembled composed of Native leaders from across the country—wise and distinguished people who were respected by Native Americans nationwide.
 Since inception, the NARF Board of Directors has continued to provide the organization their leadership, wisdom, and vision.

 Rebecca Crooks-Stratton, Shakopee Mdewakanton Sioux Community, serves as the Secretary/Treasurer of the Shakopee Mdewakanton Sioux Community (SMSC).
 As a member of the SMSC Business Council, she oversees the day-to-day operations of the tribal government and its relationships with its members, other governments and elected officials, and its more than 4,000 employees.
 Ms. Crooks-Stratton also leads Understand Native Minnesota, the tribe’s strategic initiative and philanthropic campaign to improve the Native American narrative in Minnesota’s schools.